eduardoleolim/electron-esbuild/README.md

 The preload config is composed of the following properties:

 - `entry` - The entry file of your preload process
-- `reload` - Optional.
-If true, main process will be restarted after preload process is reloaded.
-Default: `false`
+- `renderers` - Optional.
+An array of indexes of renderer configs that will be used to reload the renderer process when the preload process is updated
 - `output` - The output configuration of bundle
   - `directory` - Optional.
 The output directory of your preload process.
 Default: same as `output.directory` of MainConfig
   - `filename` - The output filename of your preload process